 Bankruptcy-Only Exemption System in Georgia

 Georgia, like a few other states, has an exemption scheme that applies only to Georgia bankruptcy and intestate estates.
-This means that you cannot use them against any creditors that try to take your property outside of bankruptcy or intestacy.
+In short, this means that you cannot use them against any creditors that try to take your property outside of bankruptcy or intestacy.

-While some courts have found that this law isn’t constitutional, although many bankruptcy courts allow you to use bankruptcy-only schemes, it’s always best to consult with a Georgia bankruptcy attorney to determine what exemptions are available to you.
+Consequently, some courts have found that this law isn’t constitutional.
+On the other hand, many bankruptcy courts allow you to use bankruptcy-only schemes, it’s always best to consult with a Georgia bankruptcy attorney to determine what exemptions are available to you.

 Do I Need a Georgia Bankruptcy Lawyer?

-Bankruptcy law in Georgia is extremely complex and it is recommended that you retain the services of a skilled and experienced Georgia bankruptcy attorney.
-Georgia bankruptcy attorney Tyler Moffitt has assisted his clients in bankruptcies across Georgia and he can help you too.
-Call his office today!
+In conclusion, bankruptcy law in Georgia is extremely complex.
+Therefore, it is recommended that you retain the services of a skilled and experienced Georgia bankruptcy attorney.
+Above all, Georgia bankruptcy attorney Tyler Moffitt has been successful in assisting his clients in bankruptcies across Georgia.
+Certainly, he can help you too.
+Most importantly, call his office today!